-- In-home services to treat complications of hemophilia replacement therapy; - Self-infusion training programs, other than nursing visits to assist in administration of the product.
+- In-home services to treat complications of hemophilia replacement therapy; or - Self-infusion training programs, other than nursing visits to assist in administration of the product.

 Most Participating home health care and home infusion agencies are not Participating Hemophilia Home Infusion Providers.
-For a list of Participating
+A list of Participating Hemophilia Home Infusion Providers is available at blueshieldca.com.